Charles/MGH station: Modifications and the MBTA

 In 1961, the pedestrian underpass was replaced by a pair of footbridges, with the south footbridge forked to reach both sides of Charles Street.
 The second story was modified to serve as a fare mezzanine, with a low ceiling under the trackway.
 Openings were cut in the walls to accommodate the footbridges.
 Around half of pedestrian traffic on the footbridges was crossing the circle rather than using the station, which caused congestion in the mezzanine area.

+On January 13, 1961, the MTA began operating "modified express service" on the line during the morning rush hour, following the introduction of similar service on the Forest Hills–Everett line the month before.
+Every other train bypassed Charles and three other stations.
+This was discontinued in September 1961 to reduce wait times at the skipped stations, most of which were outdoors.
 In 1964, the Massachusetts Bay Transportation Authority (MBTA) replaced the Metropolitan Transit Authority, which had replaced the BERy in 1947.
 The MBTA designated the line as the Red Line in 1965.

 The final bus service at the station, a Back Bay–Downtown circulator route, was discontinued in June 1971.
 In December 1973, the station was renamed Charles/MGH after the nearby Massachusetts General Hospital (MGH).
 Three southbound trains collided inside the Beacon Hill Tunnel just south of the station on August 1, 1975, injuring 132 passengers.
 In 1982, the platforms were extended 120 feet west to allow for use of six-car trains, which began operation in 1988.
 Surveys in 1984 and 1987 found that the station was not eligible for inclusion on the National Register of Historic Places.